Background pattern

 • Benign breast tumor.

-• Yellowing of the skin and/or mucous membranes, due to obstruction of the bile ducts (cholestasis).
+• Yellowing of the skin and/or mucous membranes, due to obstruction of the bile ducts (cholestatic jaundice).

 • Allergic reaction.

-• Decreased vision or eye pain due to increased pressure [possible signs of fluid accumulation in the vascular layer of the eye (choroidal hemorrhage) or acute angle-closure glaucoma].
+• Decreased vision or eye pain due to increased pressure [possible signs of fluid accumulation in the vascular layer of the eye (choroidal effusion) or acute angle-closure glaucoma].

-When using Aldoleo with other diuretics, it may also cause: decreased sodium in the blood (hyponatremia) characterized by vomiting, digestive difficulties, dry mouth, thirst, fatigue, and discomfort, due to increased diuretic effect.
+With the combined use of Aldoleo with other diuretics, the following may also occur: decreased sodium levels in the blood (hyponatremia) characterized by vomiting, digestive difficulties, dry mouth, thirst, fatigue, and discomfort, due to an increased diuretic effect.
 To avoid hyponatremia, the dosage should be reduced below the normal dose.

 No special storage conditions are required.